At some point in life the world’s beauty becomes enough.

 What a surprise this moment is.
 I purposely stop here to experience extended hospitality and it’s so natural and relaxed, Denise and her daughters off to school and telling us to just close the door before we leave.
 Scooby puts his dark chocolate nose under my free hand, nuzzling out a scratch behind the ears.

 I have all morning to rest, so I call Richard, so proud of his projects and excited he’ll be here in New Zealand in a little over a month.
-I catch up on emails, facebook where everyone has posted photos of deep snow, and the news and eat two breakfasts – isn’t that what I’m supposed to do at a hobbit home?
+I catch up on emails, facebook – where everyone has posted photos of deep snow – the depressing news then eat two breakfasts – isn’t that what I’m supposed to do at a hobbit home?